FeaturesHow It WorksPricingBlogGuide

 The phrase gets used loosely.
 Some products use AI for one narrow step (a chatbot wrapping a static report).
 Others use it end-to-end (synthesis, prioritization, follow-up Q&A).
 Most don't tell you which.

 The honest framing: AI is most useful for the part of genetic interpretation that isn't a science problem — it's a context problem.
 The science (this variant is associated with this trait at this evidence level) is settled in curated databases.
-The bottleneck is mapping that evidence against your situation: your medications, your symptoms, your family history, your goals.
+The bottleneck is mapping that evidence against your situation: your current supplement stack, your symptoms, your habits, your goals.

 That mapping used to require either a geneticist or a lot of patient self-research.
 AI removes the bottleneck.